mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 var storageForAllOurSubscriptionsSoWeDon'tCreatVariablesForThem: Set<AnyCancellable> = []
 ```

 All the names above are for the same purpose.
-It's just that people name it differently.
+It's just that everyone names it differently.

 Beyond that, you could use it for grouping subscriptions.
 Example: